HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 For most people, gluten typically stays in the system for between 24-72 hours after being ingested.
 Gluten proteins are relatively large molecules that the body does not fully digest.
 After being eaten, gluten passes through the stomach and reaches the small intestine within a few hours.
 It takes about 2-6 hours for food to transit through the small intestine, which is where most gluten absorption happens.
 From there, any remaining undigested gluten travels to the large intestine where transit time ranges from 12-72 hours.

-When following a gluten-free diet, it’s important to be aware that gluten can be found in wheat, rye and barley, as well as foods made using these grains.
-Gluten is often used as a thickening agent or additive in many processed foods, sauces and even some meat products.
+So, what are the worst foods for gluten intolerances and sensitivities?
+When following a gluten-free diet, it’s important to be aware that gluten can be found in wheat, rye, and barley, as well as foods made using these grains.
+Gluten is often used as a thickening agent or additive in many processed foods, sauces, and even some meat products.
 Identifying all potential sources of gluten isn’t an easy task, so make sure to carefully check the ingredient labels on packaged foods for any traces of the following:

 • Wheat (starch, bran and germ)